TECH7Fox/asterisk-hass-integration/README.md

 * For DTMF signalling to work, in FreePBX, change the dmtf signalling.
 For intercom purposes, "SIP-INFO DTMF-Relay" is needed.
 * Android companion app doesn't work, it's not possible to grant permissions to audio + speaker, this is fixed in the BETA android app.
 In the android Play Store, subscribe to the BETA channel.
+* Android companion app doesn't allow h264 video codec, make you disallow it on your softphone and/or Asterisk...
+If you want video in the companion app, use VP8 for instance

 If you are still having problems you can make an issue, ask on the discord server or send me a email.